 I identified my passions

 In January 2011 I sat down and decided to take back control of my life.
 I thought long and hard and did tons of soul searching to identify my passions.
 I came up with writing, traveling, telling stories, learning/educating, and helping others.
 I thought about how I could incorporate my passions into a new career.

 And I took the Happiness Plunge

-I have created a life serving others that fulfills me and makes me excited to get out of bed every morning.
+I created a life serving others that fulfills me and makes me excited to get out of bed every morning.
 I hope the site teaches, inspires, and convinces you that you can also create a life better suited for you.
 The life you want is probably very different from the life perfect for me, but the process of getting to that ideal life for you is what is important.
-I have outlined that process in my e-book, which you can download for free by joining the mailing list here.
+I have outlined that process in my e-book, which you can download for free here.

 And the journey continues